A 5/1 ARM — whose interest rate is fixed for the first five years and then adjusts once a year — can be a good choice for a short-term homeowner.

-In general, adjustable-rate mortgages make more sense when there’s a sizable interest rate gap between ARMs and fixed-rate mortgages.
-If you can get a great deal on a fixed-rate mortgage, an adjustable-rate mortgage may not be as attractive.
+In general, adjustable-rate mortgages make sense when there’s a sizable interest rate gap between ARMs and fixed-rate mortgages.
+If you can get a great deal on a fixed-rate mortgage, an ARM may not be as attractive.

 If you plan on being in the home for a long time, then one fixed, reliable interest rate for the life of the loan may be the smarter move.

-As the Fed says, an ARM presents a trade-off: You get a lower initial rate in exchange for assuming more risk over the long run.
-The advantages must be weighed along with the risk that an increase in interest rates will lead to higher monthly payments in the future.
+An ARM presents a trade-off: You get a lower initial rate in exchange for assuming risk over the long run.

 Your best bet on ARMs?
-More tips from the Fed:
+Tips from the Fed:

 • Talk to a trusted financial advisor or housing counselor.

-• If you apply for a loan, you will get more information, including the annual percentage rate (APR) and a payment schedule, and whether the loan has a prepayment penalty.
-The APR takes into account interest, points paid on the loan, any fees paid to the lender, and any mortgage insurance premium.
-You can compare APRs on similar ARMs and compare terms.
+• If you apply for a loan, you will get more information, including the mortgage APR and a payment schedule.
+The annual percentage rate takes into account interest, any fees paid to the lender, mortgage points, and any mortgage insurance premiums.
+You can compare APRs and terms for similar ARMs.

-A 5/1 ARM offers borrowers a temporary perk, but they assume risk over the long run.
+A 5/1 ARM offers borrowers a low initial rate but risk over the long run.
 Tempted by a sweet introductory rate?
-It’s a good idea to go in with eyes wide open about rate adjustments, prepayment penalties, and your homeownership goals.
+It’s a good idea to know how long you plan to stay in the home and to be clear about rate adjustments.

-If one sweet fixed rate from here to eternity — well, up to 30 years — sounds good, SoFi offers fixed-rate home loans as well as mortgages for second homes and investment properties.
+If one low fixed rate from here to eternity — well, up to 30 years — sounds good, check out SoFi Mortgages.
+SoFi offers fixed-rate home loans, mortgages for second homes and investment properties, and refinancing.